Products

 Stateless Design

-// Example: Incremental sync with custom state tracking
+// Incremental synchronization with external state management

 const lastSyncTime = await db.getSyncState('sales-sync'); // Your state storage